FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/mrs_cluster_v1.html.markdown

     Click Virtual Private Cloud and select Virtual Private Cloud from the left list.
     On the Virtual Private Cloud page, obtain the subnet ID from the list.

-* `cluster_version` - (Optional) Version of the clusters.You can refer to the online documentation to have the full list of available versions.
+* `cluster_version` - (Optional) Version of the clusters.
+Currently, MRS 1.3.0, MRS 1.5.0,
+    MRS 1.6.3, MRS 1.8.9, and MRS 2.0.1 are supported.
 The latest version of MRS is used by default.
+   Currently, the latest version is MRS 2.0.1.

-* `cluster_type` - (Optional) Type of clusters 0: analysis cluster 1: streaming
+* `cluster_type` - (Optional) Type of clusters.
+0: analysis cluster; 1: streaming cluster.
-    cluster The default value is 0.
+   The default value is 0.

 * `volume_type` - (Required) Type of disks SATA and SSD are supported.
 SATA: common I/O SSD: super high-speed I/O